NJ9802/simple-exchange-rate-calculator/README.md

 npm test
 ```

-This will run all of the tests for the application.
+This will run all of the tests for the application